kentfredric/kentfredric.github.io/blog/2015/12/29/the-perl-jam-2-lessons-and-mistakes/index.markdown

 But this feature makes **NO** sense when you're on the internet using CGI, and the person passing your command line arguments is some person with an HTTP Client.

 So on the Web using CGI, `strict` not doing its job escalates the problem to a security hole.

+#### How do we fix it?

+1. `use strict` really aught to imply `strict` here, and `<"ANYTHING">` should subsequently be a strictures error.
+Adding that change however risks breaking existing code with real world usecases, so a painful deprecation cycle might be necessary somehow.

+2. A deeper question is wether or not the ARGV iterator is something that should be deemed "Sane" in 2015.
+I've clearly demonstrate it *can* be useful, but its also easy to demonstrate how it *can* pose a security risk in the event anyone is foolish enough to use `<>` or `<ARGV>` without fully realising the consequences.
+And this can be hard to even realise is a problem in a code security review.

+  Were it me, given the lethality of those features, I would be wanting to deprecate both of those outside `perl -e`, which I believe is its primary usecase anyway, because it eliminates the need for multiple layers of quoting and lots of painful explicit calls to `open()`, which would grossly burden somebody who is simply trying to string together a short oneliner.

+        perl -e 'while(<>) { print $_ }' 'file_a.txt' 'gzcat file_b.txt|' '-'

+  This code without the magic of `<>` and `ARGV` gives you a significant amount of code to write.
+  So much in fact, that simply thinking about what it would take made me give up even tempting to write one as an example in Perl, so instead, an equivalent in bash will have to suffice:

+        cat file_a.txt <( gzcat file_b.txt ) /dev/stdin

+  Maybe we can develop a pragma that regulates what 2-arg `open` ( and its effective internals in ARGV ) are permitted to do?
+  ie:

+        use Safe::Open2; # 2-arg-open assumes *all* arguments are filenames
+        use Safe::Open2 qw/stdio/; # as with ^, but allows - based STDIO access
+        use Safe::Open2 qw/exec stdio/; # allows pipe-exec and stdio

+  I don't honestly know, and its messy, becuase you can't really afford to turn it on/off on a per-module basis, because the security risk has global implications regardless of where you write it, as its fundementally dealing with the gateway perl uses to interact with the rest of the operating system.

+  So something with only lexical effect would be still born, but something with global effect could cause spooky action at a distance, because `ARGV` is implicitly global in nature, and unresolvably so.

+  But either way

+  - It makes sense to have this feature when you **know** you're working in a command line directly in a secure environement
+  - It makes much less sense to a have this feature when you're not intending to work with the command line, or you're dealing with mixed environment security